10/7/14 Update: Menu updated and items added.

-Location: Studio Catering Company is located on the Streets of America behind Honey I Shrunk the Kids Movie Set Adventure.
-You’ll also find it in between the entrances to the Backlot Tour and Lights, Motors, Action!
-Extreme Stunt Show.
+Location: On the Streets of America behind Honey I Shrunk the Kids Movie Set Adventure.
 High Octane Refreshments (a bar) sits adjacent.

 Food Type: Sandwiches and Salads.